 The minimum flow required to be maintained below the Project at all times.
-As described below, flows are expected to be equal to inflow and significantly higher than these base flows the vast majority of time.
-The proposed Minimum Base Flow includes a seasonal component.
-During the following periods the requirement will be to provide, at a minimum, the approximate Inflow as measured at the dam.
+Flows are expected to be equal to Inflow and significantly higher than these base flows the vast majority of the time.
+The Minimum Base Flow includes a seasonal component.
+During the following periods, the requirement will be to provide, at a minimum, the approximate Inflow as measured at the dam.

-- While operating in IEO Operation discharging Inflow will require maintaining Target WSE within the Target WSE Bandwidths specified and hourly adjustments as necessary to maintain proximity to Target WSE.
-While operating in Flexible Operation and Transition Operation modes of upramping and down-ramping, flows will be maintained above or equal to Inflow. - The economic minimum dispatch flow (Eco-Min) specified to the ISO-NE will be the estimated hourly Inflow.
-When prices go negative, station discharge will be set to the specified Eco-Min (i.e., the estimated Inflow).
+- While operating in IEO Operation discharging Inflow will require maintaining Target WSE within the Target WSE Bandwidth and hourly adjustments as necessary to maintain proximity to Target WSE. - While operating in Flexible Operation and Transition Operation modes of Up-ramping and Down-ramping, flows will be maintained above or equal to Inflow. - The economic minimum dispatch flow (Eco-Min) specified to the ISO-NE will be the estimated hourly inflow.
+When prices go negative, station discharge will be set to the specified Eco-Min (i.e., the estimated inflow).
 When a system minimum generation emergency is declared by the ISO-NE, a combined spill plus station discharge will equal the Eco-Min.
 Both of these situations will resemble IEO Operation and any discrepancy between estimated Eco-Min and real-time inflow would be captured within the Target WSE Bandwidth and adjusted once either the negative pricing situation or the system minimum generation emergency has ended.